 Philip Morris in talks to merge with Altria

-NEW YORK: Philip Morris International Inc and Altria Group Inc said on Tuesday (Aug 27) they were in talks for an all-stock merger, potentially reuniting the tobacco giants after more than a decade.
+NEW YORK: Philip Morris International and Altria Group said on Tuesday (Aug 27) they were in talks for an all-stock merger, potentially reuniting the tobacco giants after more than a decade.

 Altria's shares rose over 8 per cent in early trading, while Philip Morris fell 5.5 per cent.
 At current prices, a merger of the two would create a company with market value of more than US$200 billion.